 Right on time, John Popper comes up on stage.
 He is joined by Ben Wilson on piano.
 To start off the night, they play “The Mountains Win Again”.
 “And it looks like rain, I feel it coming in.”
 Even though it was released in 1994, it still sounds fresh.
-Popper’s harmonica skills are on full display and everyone has a good view at the Blue Night Hawaii, a very intimate a comfortable jazz club.
+Popper’s harmonica skills are on full display and everyone has a good view at the Blue Night Hawaii, a very intimate and comfortable jazz club.

 After this first song, he begins to describe what he wrote the next song about.
 But he quickly stops himself.
 It doesn’t matter what he was writing about, he says.
 What matters is how you interpret it.
 “If you think I’m giving up on you, you’re crazy.
 If you think I don’t love you, then you are just wrong” he sings on “Just Wait”.
 It’s a beautiful song and it sounds fantastic tonight.
 Popper’s voice is so powerful, especially on this trick.